abaheer/dlp-to-drive/README.md

 # yt-to-drive

-- A basic GUI for yt-dlp with Google Auth implementation
+- A basic GUI for yt-dlp with Google Authentication implementation using PyDrive
   - Upload files and playlist to Google Drive automatically
-- Automatically delete files after uploaded to drive (temp files)
+  - Automatically delete files after uploaded to drive
   - Users only need to authenticate once, after which their login will be stored locally

 ![](gui.jpg)

-- Save to Drive: if checked, files will be uploaded to Google Drive (after user authenticates)
-- Temp files: if checked, will delete local audio files after they are uploaded to Google Drive
 - Playlist: if checked, will download the entire playlist.
 Otherwise, only a single item from the playlist will be downloaded
 - Include index: if checked, the index in the playlist will be included in the filename (e.g. 1 - Darude-Sandstorm)
+- Save to Drive: if checked, files will be uploaded to Google Drive (after user authenticates)
+- Temp files: if checked, will delete local audio files after they are uploaded to Google Drive

 ## How to use

-- Install requirements
+- Install requirements (run cmd as administrator)

 ```
 $ pip install -r requirements.txt